mmcintyre1/its-my-notes/books/designing-data-intensive-applications.md

 - **write skew anomaly** - two transactions (T1 and T2) concurrently read an overlapping data set (e.g. values V1 and V2), concurrently make disjoint updates (e.g. T1 updates V1, T2 updates V2), and finally concurrently commit, neither having seen the update performed by the other
 - **phantom** - where a write in one transaction changes the results of a search query in another transaction -- often occurs when a check is executed for absence of rows matching a search condition and a write adds a row matching the same condition, so there is nothing to attach a lock onto with a `SELECT FOR UPDATE` query

-Imagine Alice and Bob are two on-call doctors:
+Imagine Alice and Bob are two on-call doctors dealing with the invariant that one doctor always needs to be on call.
+They both initiate a request for a day off at the same time:

     ALICE                                   BOB